CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 ### Task 5: Create GitHub Personal Access Token

+In this task, you'll create personal access token which will be used in workflows to access GitHub.

 1. Navigate back to the browser tab in which **GitHub**.
 In the upper-right corner of your GitHub page, click your profile photo, then click **Settings** ***(1)*** and in the left sidebar click **Developer settings** ***(2)***.

    ![Permissions GH](media/2dg18.png "Contoso conference site")